2-min scorecardSee what your manual month-end close is actually costing you

 Wire up the close-week dashboards

-Celeste ships starter flows for WIP-to-GL reconciliation, job margin by customer, and inventory aging.
+Celeste ships starter workflows for WIP-to-GL reconciliation, job margin by customer, and inventory aging.
 Point them at your accounting books (Epicor GL directly, or a separate system if you run Epicor ops with QuickBooks or NetSuite for accounting) and the controller has a working close pack on day one.

 Authentication: Epicor Kinetic uses the REST v2 endpoint with an API key plus a dedicated service account (basic or token auth, depending on deployment).
 On-premise and dedicated-tenant customers authenticate through their own base URL; Epicor SaaS customers authenticate through the regional ERP endpoint.
 Prophet 21 uses a service-account login against the P21 middleware.